Published Research

 • Winner, Ministry of Education Academic Research Fund Tier 1 Grant, Singapore

-[4] Lu, J., Ng, W., & Tang, L. “Career outcomes of acquired employees in technology acquisitions” (Equal authorship) Preparing for submission
+[4] Lu, J., Ng, W., & Tang, L. “Acquired and alike: How career similarity shapes post-acquisition outcomes in tech M&A” (Equal authorship) Under review

 [6] Tang, L., Feldman, E., Ng, W. & Mitchell, W. “What are serial acquirers and why do firms become them?”